gbv/beaconspec/beacon.md

      :dump dcterms:modified "2012-05-30T15:17:36+02:00"
      :dump dcterms:modified "2012-05-30T13:17:36Z"

-### update
+### UPDATE

-The update field specifies how frequently the link dump is likely to change.
+The `UPDATE` field specifies how frequently the link dump is likely to change.
 The field corresponds to the `<changefreq>` element in [Sitemaps XML format](#Sitemaps).
 Valid values are: